DaehwanKimLab/centrifuge/MANUAL.markdown

 This runs the Centrifuge classifier, which classifies a set of unpaired reads to the the genomes using the index generated in the previous step.
-The classification results are reported to stdout, and a short classification summary is written to centrifuge-species_report.csv.
+The classification results are reported to stdout, and a short classification summary is written to centrifuge-species_report.tsv.

 You will see something like this: